A typical inspection includes examinations of foundation,

 If the home is vacant, it is important that all utilities, such as electricity, gas, and water, are turned on.
 Otherwise the inspector cannot check some of the systems in the home.

 Ideally the buyer would be present for the inspection.
 Often the inspector will explain or discuss certain aspects of the home for the buyer's general knowledge, and such discussion will not be in the written report.

-A written report will be provided within 12 hours of the inspection, and can be faxed, e-mailed, and/ or mailed to designated parties.
-The report used is the new TREC Standard Form 7-2.
+A written report will be provided within 12 hours of the inspection, and is usually e-mailed to designated parties.
+The report used is the new TREC Standard Form 7-5.

-start at $395, and depend on overall square
+start at $375, and depend on overall square footage, number of

-number of stories, and age of the home.
-The typical one story house, up
+stories, and age of the home.
+The typical one story house, up to

-to three bedrooms, usually runs $450.
-Pier and Beam structures and two
+three bedrooms, usually runs $425.
+Pier and Beam structures and

 We now accept Paypal for

 We do not perform inspections for lead paint, asbestos, PCBs,

 and other potential environmental hazards, such as mold, as part